umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/data/relations.md

 ## Relation Types

-To create and use Relations in your Umbraco Website, you need to define a 'Relation Type'.
-The Relation Type will specify what two types of entities will be relatable.
+A Relation Type specifies how two types of entities are be related.
 Two items might be related under multiple different Relation Types, and you might be only interested in your 'Related Language Page' Relation Type.

 ## Viewing Relations